-Your assets will be sold by the trustee
+Your assets will be sold by the Licensed Insolvency Trustee

-Once you have been declared bankrupt, the trustee sells your assets, including any acquired during your bankruptcy.
+Once you have been declared bankrupt, the LIT sells your assets, including any acquired during your bankruptcy.
 Assets that are exempted by provincial and federal laws are excluded from this sale.
-The trustee will hold the money raised by the sale in trust for distribution to your creditors.
+The LIT will hold the money raised by the sale in trust for distribution to your creditors.

 Your creditors will be notified

-After you declare bankruptcy, the trustee will notify all your creditors about your bankruptcy.
+After you declare bankruptcy, the LIT will notify all your creditors about your bankruptcy.

 Your creditors may hold a meeting